Arthur Okonkwo

-Arthur Chukwuezugo Okonkwo (born 9 September 2001) is an English professional footballer who plays as a goalkeeper for club Wrexham.
+Arthur Chukwuezugo Okonkwo (born 9 September 2001) is a professional footballer who plays as a goalkeeper for club Charlton Athletic on loan from club Wrexham.
+Born in England, he plays for the Nigeria national team.

 Early life

-Born in London to Igbo Nigerian parents, Okonkwo began his career at Hampstead Academy before moving on to Lindus Park, where he joined the Arsenal academy as an eight-year-old in 2009.
+Born in Camden, London, England to Igbo Nigerian parents, Okonkwo began his career at Hampstead Academy before moving on to Lindus Park, where he joined the Arsenal academy as an eight-year-old in 2009.

 Club career

 Arsenal

 Okonkwo came through the Arsenal ranks quickly, starring on the bench for an under-18 Arsenal match, while being registered as a player for the under-15 team.
 He also debuted for the under-23 Arsenal side as a 17-year-old.
-By the 2018–19 season, Okonkwo came runners-up in the U18 Premier League, and was already appearing as a bench goalkeeper for the first team, and going into the 2019–20 campaign, he would be 3rd in line for goalkeeping duties.
+By the 2018–19 season, Okonkwo came runners-up in the U18 Premier League, and was already appearing as a bench goalkeeper for the first team, and going into the 2019–20 campaign, he would be third in line for goalkeeping duties.
 Okonkwo struggled with injury in the 2019–20 campaign, failing to register a single appearance for any of the Arsenal teams.
 Okonkwo's double save in the Premier League 2, against Brighton was a contender for the best save of the 2020–21 season.

 Okonkwo played in Arsenal under-21s' 2–1 victory in the EFL Trophy at Crawley Town on 30 October 2020, and in a 1–1 draw at Plymouth Argyle in the same competition on 2 November 2021.

 He signed a senior contract with Arsenal in early July 2021, donning the number 33 for the first team.
-Okonkwo made his senior team debut on 13 July 2021, against Hibernian in a friendly, misjudging a back pass from Arsenal teammate Cedric Soares, to grant Martin Boyle a tap-in, in a 2–1 loss to Hibernian.
+Okonkwo made his senior team debut on 13 July 2021, against Hibernian in a friendly, misjudging a back pass from Arsenal teammate Cedric Soares, to grant Martin Boyle a tap-in, in a 2–1 loss to Hibs.

 Okonkwo left Arsenal on 30 June 2024 at the expiration of his contract with the club.